eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

-In the next steps we create 4 subscribers with `iox_sub_init`, subscribe them to our topic and attach the event `SubscriberEvent_HAS_DATA` to the WaitSet with the `subscriberCallback` and an event id `1U`.
+In the next steps we create 4 subscribers with `iox_sub_init`, subscribe them to our topic and attach the event `SubscriberEvent_DATA_RECEIVED` to the WaitSet with the `subscriberCallback` and an event id `1U`.
 ```c
 iox_sub_storage_t subscriberStorage[NUMBER_OF_SUBSCRIBERS];